agmip/translator-excel-python/Readme.md

 # About
-This is a Python console project to translate an excel file to AgMIP JSON.
+This is a Python console project to translate excel files to AgMIP JSON.

 | File | Function |
 | ------------- | ------------- |